lemrey/sdk-nrf/applications/nrf_tbr/README.rst

 Architecture
 ============

-nRF Thread BR application is based on the nRF54H20 PDK and an external Ethernet interface (for example, provided by `PHYTEC link board ETH`_ that is supported by Zephyr OS).
-The application is built using |NCS| that includes Zephyr OS and OpenThread stack.
+nRF Thread BR application runs on the nRF54H20 PDK and utilizes external Ethernet interface (for example, provided by `PHYTEC link board ETH`_).
+The application is built using |NCS| that includes Zephyr RTOS and OpenThread stack.

 The application is running on a single nRF54H20 SoC with no need to have additional external MCU to be involved.